Josu-Rubio/Film-4-U/README.md

 It consists of a video of the movie (a trailer, actually), the complete information about it, and some related movies.

-<sub><sup>combining the two tags</sup></sub>
-Thank you for checking on this repository.
-Any issue you could find, or any question about it, do not hesitate to contact me.
+<sub><sup>Thank you for checking on this repository.
+Any issue you could find, or any question about it, do not hesitate to contact me.</sup></sub>